 Chisebe said her priorities include continuing to work with members of the Council on Diversity, Equity, and Inclusion and the campus “to build up from the foundations we laid in the last academic year.”

 “We will need to create a strategic plan to outline how to most effectively create the institutional changes that are needed and continue to support the work that so much of our campus community is participating in to move toward our common goal of OWU being a space of belonging for everyone,” she said.

 Chisebe holds a Bachelor of Arts in African American Studies from Virginia Commonwealth University and a Master of Arts in African American and African Studies from The Ohio State University.
 A former nurse, Chisebe also has completed all but her dissertation at OSU toward her doctorate in History, focusing on racial health disparities throughout the African Diaspora.
 Dawn and her husband, Njaluka, live in Columbus with their two children.

 Learn more about Ohio Wesleyan’s diversity, equity, and inclusion work at owu.edu/diversity.

 Founded in 1842, Ohio Wesleyan University is one of the nation’s premier liberal arts universities.
-Located in Delaware, Ohio, the private university offers more than 90 undergraduate majors and competes in 25 NCAA Division III varsity sports.
-Through Ohio Wesleyan’s signature OWU Connection program, students integrate knowledge across disciplines, build a diverse and global perspective, and apply their knowledge in real-world settings.
-Ohio Wesleyan is featured in the book “Colleges That Change Lives” and included in the U.S. News & World Report and Princeton Review “best colleges” lists.
-Learn more at www.owu.edu.
+Located in Delaware, Ohio, the private university offers more than 70 undergraduate majors and competes in 24 NCAA Division III varsity sports.
+Through its signature program, The OWU Connection, Ohio Wesleyan teaches students to integrate knowledge across disciplines, build a diverse and global perspective, and apply knowledge in real-world settings.
+Ohio Wesleyan is featured in the book “Colleges That Change Lives” and included on the U.S. News & World Report and Princeton Review “Best Colleges” lists.
+Learn more at owu.edu.